randy-rebucas/lingkod-ph/docs/payment-security-review.md

 ## Conclusion

-The Lingkod PH payment system implements comprehensive security measures covering authentication, authorization, data protection, input validation, and monitoring.
+The LocalPro payment system implements comprehensive security measures covering authentication, authorization, data protection, input validation, and monitoring.
 The system follows security best practices and industry standards to ensure the protection of user data and payment information.

 Regular security reviews, updates, and testing are essential to maintain the security posture of the system.
 The implementation of automated security monitoring and incident response procedures ensures rapid detection and response to security threats.